-The company made cases from base metals and also gold. filled-gold and rolled-gold.
-Filled-gold must include at least 5% of the total weight of the item in pure gold.
-Rolled-gold contains less than 5% of pure gold, but is many times thicker than simple gold plate.
+The company made cases from different materials including silver, gold. filled-gold and rolled-gold.
+Filled gold must include at least 5% of the total weight of the item in pure gold.
+Rolled gold contains less than 5% of pure gold, but is many times thicker than simple gold plate.
 The thickness of the gold determines how long the item will last in normal use before the gold wears through and the base metal shows.

-The Dennison Case Watch Company used specific hallmarks to indicate how long the gold layer should last.
-A Sun symbol indicated a case layers of 14-carat gold, guaranteed to wear for 25 years.
-The Moon symbol indicated layers of 10-carat gold, guaranteed to wear for 20 years.
-The Star symbol indicated the outside of the case was a layer of 9-carat gold, guaranteed to wear for 10 years.
-The inside of the Star case, which naturally was subject to less wear, was electroplated with gold plate to reduce costs.
+The Dennison Case Watch Company used specific grades to indicate how long the gold layer should last.
+A Sun grade indicated a case with layers of 14-carat gold, guaranteed to wear for 25 years.
+The Moon grade indicated layers of 10-carat gold, guaranteed to wear for 20 years.
+The Star grade indicated the outside of the case was a layer of 9-carat gold, guaranteed to wear for 10 years.
+The inside of the Star case, which naturally was subject to less wear, was electroplated with a gold plate to reduce costs.

 A list of additional posts regarding antique watches can be found on the Guides page.